ethical7shreyan/ethical7shreyan/MYBIO.md

 - 🌱 I’m currently learning Ethical Hacking, Termux (Adv), Computer Sc (Basic) ᕙ(:˘∧˘:)ᕗ

-- ⭐ My Dream to Work on The Microsoft, IBM, IT Sector ♡
+- ⭐ My Dream is to Work on The Microsoft, IBM, IT Sector ♡

 - 🤔 I’m looking for help with Nothing Cause I am a Lone Wolf ᕦ(ò_óˇ)ᕤ